gary-archer/oauth.websample.final/README.md

 ./certs/authsamples-dev.ca.crt
 ```

-Then run this script in another terminal window to run a simple web host that serves static content.\
+Then run this script to run a simple web host that serves static content.\
 You can edit the SPA's React code and update the UI productively, in a pure SPA manner.

 ```bash